 The Australian Alcohol Guidelines recommend fewer than seven drinks per week.
 And with no more than two drinks on any one day.
 The Ministerial Council on Drug Strategy endorsed the Guidelines.
 That’s Australia’s highest decision-making body for alcohol and drug policy.24

-Reflecting their basis in scientific evidence, most medical school textbooks on obstetrics condone drinking at some level by pregnant women.
+Medical school textbooks on obstetrics are largely based on scientific evidence.
+Therefore, most condone drinking at some level by pregnant women.
 About one-third do not address the question.
-A minority of the textbooks go beyond the scientific medical evidence to recommend zero alcohol consumption during pregnancy.25
+A few go beyond the scientific medical evidence.
+Thus, they recommend zero alcohol consumption during pregnancy.25

 III.
 Should a Pregnant Woman Drink?